Download and print as a PDF (472kB pdf)

 - Any other medications that affect bowel motility

-What happens at my appointment?
+What happens after my first appointment?

 What will happen at my second appointment?